PTGus/minishell/README.md

 ## 📖 About the Project

 **Minishell** is a project from the 42 core curriculum that consists of building a simplified, POSIX-compliant Unix shell written entirely in C, following the [42 Norm](https://github.com/42School/norminette).
-The goal is to recreate the basic behavior of `bash`, deepening understanding of:
+The goal is to recreate the basic behavior of `bash`, deepening our understanding of:

 - Processes and forking
 - File descriptors and redirections